Unified Multi-Modal Image Synthesis for Missing Modality Imputation: Related Works

 \textbf{One-to-One Synthesis:} One-to-one synthesis methods take a single available contrast as input and generate a single target contrast.
 Earlier one-to-one synthesis studies were usually based on patch-based regression~\cite{bowles2016pseudo,roy2016patch}, sparse dictionary representation~\cite{roy2013magnetic,huang2016geometry} or atlas~\cite{jog2015mr,ye2013modality}, whose performance were subject to limited representation capability of hand-crafted features.
 With the development of deep learning techniques, convolutional neural networks (CNN) based methods have achieved immense success in one-to-one image synthesis.
 For instance, Sevetlidis \emph{et al.}~\cite{sevetlidis2016whole} proposed a deep encoder-decoder image synthesizer network for MR sequences.
-Li \emph{et al.}~\cite{li2014deep} proposed a 3D CNN to learn the mapping between volumetric positron emission tomography images and MR images.
-To further improve the performance, later studies used generative adversarial networks (GAN)~ for image synthesis, which could better learn high-frequency details by introducing an adversarial loss.
+Li \emph{et al.}~\cite{li2014deep} proposed a three-dimensional (3D) CNN to learn the mapping between volumetric positron emission tomography images and MR images.
+To further improve the performance, later studies used generative adversarial networks (GAN) for image synthesis, which could better learn high-frequency details by introducing an adversarial loss.
 For example, Nie \emph{et al.}~\cite{nie2017medical} proposed a context-aware GAN to model the nonlinear mapping from MR to CT.
 Dar \emph{et al.}\cite{dar2019image} proposed pGAN and cGAN for multi-contrast MR synthesis with a perceptual loss and a cycle-consistency loss.
 Yuan \emph{et al.}~\cite{yuan2020unified} proposed a GAN-based network that can learn various one-to-one mappings between multi-contrast MR images.
+Dalmaz et al.~\cite{dalmaz2024one} proposed to condition one-to-one mappings based on external guiding variables~\cite{liu2022undersampled} to unite different one-to-one synthesis tasks across sites.
+Tiwary et al.~\cite{tiwary2024cycle} employed twin energy-based models for unpaired image-to-image translation of medical images.
+Chaudhary et al.~\cite{chaudhary2024lungvit} proposed a hierarchical transformer-based generator with squeeze-and-excitation decoder for inspiratory-to-expiratory intensity change in chest CT.
+Most recently, diffusion models have emerged as a powerful tool for medical image analysis~\cite{shao2023diffuseexpand}, which is also developed for MR image synthesis.
+For instance, Ozbey et al.~\cite{ozbey2023unsupervised} proposed to use adversarial diffusion modeling for high-fidelity source-to-target MR synthesis.
+Wang et al.~\cite{wang2024mutual} proposed an unsupervised synthesis method based on diffusion models, which leverages the inherent statistical consistency of mutual information between different modalities.